TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/Operators/README.md

 - Use simple flowcharts to illustrate the different functions
 - Scaffold with beginning functions and other starter code

+- Idea: CS20 Pathways contain beginner code, JavaScript-Sandbox Contains teacher notes and solutions

 Reminder: repeats concepts of ...
 - Variables
 - Decisions and Conditions
 - Iterations

+Note: the index.js ran for each function and other code to illustrate everything executes

 ## Progressions and Notes
 - Two primitive variables